-10.120.1 Tysoe is well served with community assets.
+10.2.0.1 Tysoe is well served with community assets.
 These are important to maintaining the vitality of the rural community and will be protected and enhanced under the Plan.
 In the event of the impending loss of one or more of these assets the community may examine ways to protect the asset including the creation of a community interest company (or other mechanism) to take over their running.
+The Parish Council will consider the application of the local element of CIL funding to assist and support community facilities within the Plan period.